 Usually the cheapest furniture sources include the thrift store or Craigslist.
-The major downside is that it can be very time-consuming trying to find something that’s presentable and will also match your style.
-Not everyone wants to go the secondhand route, but there is a way, however, to have a little more control in your aesthetic and still stay within your price range if you just use a little creativity.
+The major downside is that it can be very time-consuming trying to find something that’s presentable and also matches your style.
+Not everyone wants to go the secondhand route, though.

-This table could work as a side table, or you can arrange 2-3 of them together in an ensemble to be used instead of a large coffee table.
+This table could work as a side table, or you can arrange two or three of them together in an ensemble that you can use instead of a large coffee table.